MysteryDash/Offline-PS4-Remote-Play/README.md

 Hello Sony,
 If you ever happen to read this, don't you think it would be nice to have this feature built-in ?
 Think about it like this for a second : you are going on holiday with your PS4 and your laptop because you have no other display available for it.
 Most laptops aren't shipped with an HDMI input port so you can't directly connect your PS4 to your laptop's screen.
-However, what you can do is connect your laptop and your PS4 with an ethernet cable and use RemotePlay... until you realize that you need an Internet connection to start the software.
+However, what you can do is connect your laptop and your PS4 with an ethernet cable and use Remote Play... until you realize that you need an Internet connection to start the software.
 Looking for updates is nice, but is there really a point in preventing players from using their console because they don't have an Internet connection available all the time ?
 Incidentally, if you have any problem with me posting this, please don't hesitate to contact me.

+## Supported versions of the Remote Play

 ## Getting started

 For various reasons, I can't give you the patched executable.
 However, I can still tell you how to patch it yourself.

-### [QUICKLY MADE FULLY AUTOMATED PATCH]
+### [FULLY AUTOMATED PATCHER]

-You can just download and run [PS4 Remote Play Patcher.exe](https://github.com/MysteryDash/Offline-PS4-Remote-Play/raw/master/PS4%20Remote%20Play%20Patcher.exe).
+You can just download and run the latest version of the [PS4 Remote Play Patcher](https://github.com/MysteryDash/Offline-PS4-Remote-Play/releases/latest).
 If the software can't find the Remote Play by itself it'll ask you to specify its location.
-Once that is done, the software will patch the Remote Play (with the latest patch available) and create a backup of your original RemotePlay in case something goes wrong.
+Once that is done, the software will patch the Remote Play (with the latest patch available) and create a backup of your original Remote Play if you want.
 Don't forget that, to use the PS4 Remote Play, you still need a local network (connect your PS4 to your computer using an ethernet cable or a local Wi-Fi network hosted on your computer) !

 ### [MANUAL PATCH]

-You will need to download [xdelta](https://github.com/jmacd/xdelta-gpl/releases) as well as the [RemotePlay.patch](RemotePlay.patch) and put them next to your RemotePlay.exe.
+You will need to download [BsPatch](BsPatch) and the [Patches.zip](Patches.zip) file.
-Execute the following command :
+Extract the patch of your choice and execute the following command :

-        xdelta -d -s RemotePlay.exe RemotePlay.patch RemotePlay-Patched.exe
+        bsdiff RemotePlay.exe RemotePlay-Patched.exe mypatch

 Then you have to start RemotePlay-Patched.exe to enjoy your PS4 Remote Play offline experience.
 I'll describe below another method to do the same thing without having to change RemotePlay.exe itself.

-## Will RemotePlay work as usual ?
+## Will Remote Play work as usual ?

-Yes, every aspect of the original RemotePlay have been kept, except the error messages (only those concerning the updates, of course).
+Yes, every aspect of the original Remote Play have been kept, except the error messages (only those concerning the updates, of course).
 The software will still ask you if you want to update it, however, you can now decline and still use the Remote Play !

 ## I don't trust those patches thrown at me like this...